 Support & Services

-In addition to offering state of the art diagnostic techniques and leukemia treatment methods, our specialists also offer an array of resources that can help patients cope with the demands of cancer.
+In addition to offering state of the art diagnostic techniques and treatment methods, our leukemia specialists offer an array of resources that can help patients cope with the demands of cancer.
 Patients are encouraged to take advantage of these resources to ease the burden of managing cancer.

 Facilities Second to None

 If you have leukemia, a myeloid disorder, or need a bone marrow transplant, there’s a chance you will need to spend four to six weeks in the hospital.
 We make every effort to make our hospital feel like your home away from home, so the experience will be as comfortable as possible.

 Our two dedicated 22-bed units were designed to meet the unique clinical and emotional needs of leukemia, myeloid disorder and bone marrow transplant patients.
 Large, private rooms feature pull-out beds for family members, wireless Internet, flat screen TVs with built-in DVD players and expansive windows.

 The units include amenities such as computers, an exercise room, a washer and dryer, kitchen and lounge areas.
 The special floor is not only more comfortable, it also is equipped to ensure the best patient care.
 The contained unit has the latest air handling system to minimize infection in patients whose immune systems are not functioning at their best.
 The system continually filters the air on the floor, removing 99.98 percent of potential pollutants.

 The most appropriate treatment for any form of leukemia or myeloid disorder depends on an accurate diagnosis.
 You can rely on the internationally renowned Cleveland Clinic Cancer Center laboratory, whose team of eight pathologists is dedicated to diseases of the blood and bone marrow.
 Their experience and expertise enables them to provide unprecedented accuracy.